uktrade/data-hub-frontend/docs/Running tests.md

 - 1:.
 Run the visual tests on your machine, if the baseline is no longer the correct representation of the page in test then execute step #2:

 - 2:.
-Run `$ npm run test:visual:update` to update the failed tests with updated images of how the page in test should look like.
+Run `make visual-update` to update the failed tests with updated images of how the page in test should look like.
+This will run on docker to match the results for CircleCI

 ## Visual Component Tests